ethancjackson/CS2212B-2017/docs/STAGE4.md

 ***Due Friday April 7th at Midnight***
 Last updated March 2nd at noon.

 This stage includes your code documentation, finalizes your readme, includes a project retrospective and requires you make a video demo of your software.
+Your submission will be in the form of an updated website, updated repository README.md, and a link to your YouTube video demonstration sent via e-mail to your TA - all by the due date listed above.

 ## New Website Page: Project Retrospective